-In Writing we will be using the following skills:
+We will be using the following skills:

-- Use the following punctuation confidently: - · Inverted commas at the beginning and end of speech - Correct use of commas and full stops around speech - Apostrophes for singular possession and contractions - Commas after fronted adverbials - Using fronted adverbials and adverbial phrases correctly in our writing - Using subordinate clauses in a complex sentence. - Using commas to show subordinate clauses. - Create detailed settings, characters and plot in narratives to engage the reader and add atmosphere. - Consistently organise their writing into paragraphs around a theme to add cohesion and aid the reader. - Always maintain an accurate tense throughout a piece of writing. - Using exciting and interesting words which suit the text type to engage our reader. - Writing a satisfying ending. - Proof reading for spelling, punctuation and grammar errors. - Writing consistently with neat, legible joined handwriting. - Spelling common homophones. - Use knowledge of word families to help with their spelling.
+- Create detailed settings, characters and plot in narratives to engage the reader and add atmosphere. - Consistently organise their writing into paragraphs around a theme to add cohesion and aid the reader. - Maintain an accurate tense throughout a piece of writing. - Using exciting and interesting words which suit the text type to engage our reader. - Regularly choose nouns or pronouns appropriately to aid cohesion and avoid repetition. - Write a satisfying ending. - Use fronted adverbials and adverbial phrases correctly in our writing. - Use a variety of simple, compound and complex sentences effectively in their writing. - Accurately punctuate subordinate clauses in complex sentences. - Proofread for spelling, punctuation and grammar errors. - Confidently punctuate speech correctly, including commas and full stops where appropriate. - Consistently use apostrophes for singular possession and contractions. - Regularly spell common homophones correctly. - Use knowledge of word families to help with their spelling. - Write consistently with neat, legible joined handwriting.